 What species do you breed?

-At the time of writing (April 2018), Doric breeds Chinese, Roborovski and Syrian Hamsters..
+At the time of writing (April 2019), I breed Roborovski and Chinese hamsters.

 Please ask if you are after a particular colour and I will let you know what we are expecting.
 See the Litters page for more up to date info.